jmp407/-work-/wherewasi.md

  #15

+20161115
+ - [ ] Why is the Windows git (hub?) app so hard to open?
+ - [ ] Did I use Atom to convert the md to pdf?
+2016
  - [ ] Open explorer in windows github to edit files.
 Double click
  - [ ] Add a milestone for this afternoon to look at the issue link.
  - [ ] #15 See this issue for more ideas